Probing the Atmospheres of Young Long-Period Sub-Neptune Progenitors with ELT/ANDES: Results and discussion

 \\ We now look at the scenario where we run \texttt{Upamana} as usual i.e. detrending through an SVD+MLR algorithm followed by reprocessing of the template model before the cross-correlation analysis.
-We retain the value of $k$ used in the non-reprocessing case.
+We retain the value of $k$ used in the non-reprocessing case, as well as the values of the spectral orders not considered for the cross-correlation calculation.
 In this scenario, since the cross-correlation analysis (including both in-transit and out-of-transit exposures) calculating the likelihood value is calculated and stored for each value in the $v_\mathrm{rest}-K_\mathrm{P}$ grid directly, we show only the resulting detection plots in Figure \ref{fig:v1298taubdetectnights}.
-In comparison to their non-reprocessing counterparts, Nights 2 and 3 now showcase better and more constrained detection with the injected signal parameters lying within the 2$\sigma$ contours.
-The level of detection in Night 3 is, however, still not at the optimistic limit which means that while the reprocessing step is helpful in approximating the effect of the detrending pipeline on an injected signal, it is still not perfect.
-Night 1 still does not showcase a detection at the expected location on the grid, but it shows a strong unconstrained detection at a shifted $v_\mathrm{rest}$ value ($\sim -8\,$kms$^{-1}$).
-Even if this detection is due to any weak exoplanetary signature still present in the dataset, it indicates a failure of the reprocessing step to completely account for all effects of the pipeline on the injected signal.
-Nevertheless, the application of a reprocessing step still represents the best solution to have a detection for this exoplanet in cases where there are both in-transit and out-of-transit exposures.
-The level of detection in Nights 2 and 3 showcases that the proportion of out-of-transit exposures also makes a difference. \citet{dash2024constraints} reached a similar conclusion where the presence of out-of-transit spectra led to more significant detections during injection-retrieval tests.
+In comparison to their non-reprocessing counterparts, Night 2 showcases a detection at a much reduced $K_\mathrm{P}$ with the injected value falling within the 3$\sigma$ contours, and Night 3 continues to show a detection at the injected values.
+The fact that the detection in Night 2 is still a bit shifted together with the case that the level of detection in Night 3 is still not at the optimistic limit means that while the reprocessing step is helpful in approximating the effect of the detrending pipeline on an injected signal, it is still not perfect.
+Night 1 still does not showcase a detection at the expected location on the grid.
+Nevertheless, the application of a reprocessing step still represents the best solution to have a detection for this exoplanet conceptually, because of the effect of the detrending step on any injected signal and to also incorporate the additive effects of the trace of out-of-transit artefacts (which carry information about the injected signal, see Appendix \ref{reprocesseffect} for more details).
+The level of detection in Nights 2 and 3 showcases that the proportion of out-of-transit exposures also makes a difference (please see Figure \ref{fig:reprocesseffectfig2} for a visual representation of this effect). \citet{dash2024constraints} reached a similar conclusion where the presence of out-of-transit spectra led to more significant detections during injection-retrieval tests.
 Thus, in this scenario a higher number of out-of-transit exposures will lead to more out-of-transit artefacts, which being produced by the presence of an exoplanetary signal in the in-transit phases also carry information about the presence of an injected signal in the in-transit phases, and hence help in pin-pointing the signal better.
-The reprocessing step reproduces these artefacts in the out-of-transit phases, which are also different for each value in the $v_\mathrm{rest}-K_\mathrm{P}$ grid, and accounts for their cross-correlation with the out-of-transit artefacts produced in the original detrended dataset leading to a greater likelihood value for the correct parameters. \\
+The reprocessing step reproduces these artefacts in the out-of-transit phases, which are also different for each value in the $v_\mathrm{rest}-K_\mathrm{P}$ grid, and accounts for their cross-correlation with the out-of-transit artefacts produced in the original detrended dataset leading to a greater likelihood value for the correct parameters.
+Hence, Night 2 having a reduced amount of out-of-transit exposures compared to Night 3 leads to a shift in the detected value of $K_\mathrm{P}$ as there is not as much of an out-of-transit orbital anti-trace to compensate for the loss of much of the orbital trace in the in-transit phases. \\